-If you don’t have any pets, you can save a few hundred dollars by choosing the Cinetic Big Ball with the “Animal”.
+If you don’t have any pets, you can save a few hundred dollars by choosing the Cinetic Big Ball “Animal.”

-Despite Dyson’s claim of being filter-less, it really isn’t because there is a post motor HEPA filter.
+Despite Dyson’s claim of being filter-less, it isn’t because there is a post-motor HEPA filter.

 The last product in this list is the latest robot vacuum from Neato.
 I added this here because I’m a firm believer of these types of cleaners.

 While these machines won’t match any of the vacuums above in terms of power, it has something that none of the other products in this list have – autonomy.